Abu-Bakar-T/Street-Rivals-Showdown/README.md

 # Street-Rivals-Showdown
-A top down 1v1 basket ball game that is local multiplayer.
+A Canceled Project of Mine.
+Its a simple 1v1 topdown basket ball game.
-Its available for PC and Web.
-Its a canceled project.
+Its available for Web and PC.
+Only Local Multiplayer is working, others were in development when project was canceled.​